rixx/ynab-downgrade/README.md

 You'll want to import every file next, each under the appropriate account.
 Make sure to select Year/Month/Date as time format, as well as "Include transactions before account start date".

 Next, approve all transactions and recategorise if any did not receive a matching category on import.
+This shouldn't happen, but probably will in some edge cases.
+If YNAB can't find a category, it should put the category in the memo field, so that in most cases, you can search for that field, bulk-select and handle the transactions fairly quickly.

-And now the tedious part: When you transferred money from account A to B, this transaction shows up in the account A export and the account B export – but since YNAB 4 does not know that we'll provide both imports, it also auto generates the matching transfer transaction, so every transfer exists twice.
+And now the
+tedious part: When you transferred money from account A to B, this transaction shows up in the account A export and the account B export – but since YNAB 4 does not know that we'll provide both imports, it also auto generates the matching transfer transaction, so every transfer exists twice.
 You have to go through the list of all transactions, filter for